syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/Install-using-the-Offline-Installer.md

 4. After reading the License Terms and Conditions, check the **I agree to the License Terms and Conditions** check box.

 5. Click Next.
 Select the Installation, Samples Folder and Advanced Options screen opens.
-To install in the displayed default location, click Install
+If there is no previous version installed for current platform, click Install to install in the displayed default location.

     ![Advanced options](Platform_images/Step-by-Step-Installation_img4.png)